freebsd/freebsd-quarterly/2020q3/docng.md

 system.
 Other benefits of using Hugo is that we can use other technologies aside from AsciiDoctor, like MarkDown, RST, Pandoc, etc.

-The remaining things include:
+The remaining tasks include:
 - Finish the conversion of some books to AsciiDoctor,
-- Get some tweaks in our CSS to be responsive,
+- Get some tweaks in the CSS to be responsive,
-- Some AsciiDoctor extensions to create an index of tables and figures,
+- Add AsciiDoctor extensions to create an index of tables and figures,
 - Make a general review.

 The dates for making the migration have yet to be discussed.